Praz18/praz18.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Execute Instructions
 Executable as an HTML file or through URL.
-All projects linked from this site.
+All projects on Assignment Portfolio linked through this site.